tpoisot/ms_connectance_complexity/ms_conn_compl.md

 # Simulations

-In the previous part, we show mathematically that connectance (the number of realized *vs.* possible interaction), relative to the network size, determined the size of the *network space*, *i.e.* how many possible network combinations exist.
+In the previous part, we show mathematically that connectance (the number of realized *vs.* possible interactions), relative to the network size, determined the size of the *network space*, *i.e.* how many possible network combinations exist.
 Based on this, we can therefore predict that the degree distribution will be contingent upon network connectance.
 Specifically, we